 - Km 20 – San Pedro Peninsula: When you reach kilometer 20, you will find the Regatta Club and access to San Pedro Peninsula.
 Here there is a lookout point where you can stop to take pictures and enjoy the scenery.

-- Km 23 – Llao Llao: in this place is the famous hotel Llao Llao, the chapel San Eduardo and Puerto Pañuelo, where the boats depart towards the Arrayanes forest and Isla Victoria and the excursion to Puerto Blest.
+- Km 23 – Llao Llao: in this place you can find the famous hotel Llao Llao, the chapel San Eduardo and Puerto Pañuelo.
+Here starts the navigation towards the Arrayanes forest and Isla Victoria and also excursion to Puerto Blest.
 The hotel Llao Llao is a high category lodging, and one of the symbols of Bariloche, built with wood and stone and with a fine decoration in its interior, added to that it is located in a privileged place.
 To access the hotel, you have to pay the high rate to stay, or just sit in the cafeteria sector and have a drink enjoying the beautiful views of the environment.

 - Km 25 – Parque Municipal Llao Llao: from this kilometre onwards the route enters a leafy forest and it is time to stop several times to enjoy the viewpoints and to do some of the hiking routes.
 Further on, there is a Tourist Information stand, in case you want to ask about anything.
 Among the hiking trails include the ascent of Mount Llao Llao and the walk to reach the pier of Lake Escondido and Los Troncos Bay.